nextgis/docs_ngcom/source/collector.rst

 4. Add yourself as a user. ☰ - Control panel - Collector projects.
 Enter your e-mail, registered at nextgis.com
 5. Create an account to send data from NextGIS Collector app and give it the necessary permissions.
 For example:
    Full name: Collector.
 Login: Collector.
 Password.
 Description: NextGIS Collector Account.
 Groups: Administrator.
-6. Run NextGIS Formbuilder, unlock Pro.
-Create a form, set field aliases for readability.
+6. Create a form, set field aliases for readability.
 Set default values for lists.
-7. Using Formbuilder, upload the form to your Web GIS.
-This will create a vector layer with style.
-While uploading the form, create Collector project (a basemap and data collection project will be created) and a Web Map for data visualisation.
+7. Create Collector project and a Web Map for data visualisation.
 8. Check the form on your device.
 9. Continue adding other users.
 For simplicity, ask users to register using gmail account.
 Gmail client is already on every android, and already signed in.
 Add names for the data collectors.